Chargée de mission pour les relations internationales

 The chosen professionals go through a rigorous selection process.

 The cultural services of the Embassies of France receive the call for application from the Ministry of Culture and communicate it to relevant institutions.
-They can collect applications and conduct the first screening process.
-Alternatively, applications can be sent directly to the BnF, requested by the BnF itself or be transmitted through the Ministry of Culture.
+They collect applications and conduct the first screening process.
+Once this first evaluation has been done by these services, the applications can be sent to the BnF.

 Mr João Marcos CARDOSO, curator in charge of the creation of tools for dissemination and enhancement of the digital library, Biblioteca Brasiliana Guita e José Mindlin, Universidade de São Paulo, Brazil.
 (Residency shortened due to the COVID-19 health crisis)